 - Live, work, or retire in other EU countries

-After five years of temporary residence, whether or not you are an EU national or a non-EU national, you will be able to register for permanent residence in Portugal.
+After five years of temporary residence, whether or not you are an EU national or a non-EU national, you will be able to register for a permanent residence permit in Portugal.

-As with EU citizens, after five years as a temporary resident, you must apply for a permanent residence certificate before it expires.
-To do this, you will need to go to the SEF offices after scheduling an appointment.
+As with EU citizens, after five years as a temporary resident, you must apply for permanent residency.
+To apply for permanent residency, you will need to go to AIMA after scheduling an appointment.
 The cost is €15 and will need to be reviewed every five years.

 For citizenship, you can also apply after five years of living in the country.
-For this, you will need to provide basic Portuguese knowledge and a clean criminal record.
+For this, you will need to pass a language test and have a clean criminal record.

-Portugal also allows dual nationality, so you will not have to give up your home country’s nationality, provided your home nation also allows dual citizenship.
+Portugal also allows dual citizenship, so you will not have to give up your home country’s nationality, provided your home nation also allows dual citizenship.